carlosapgomes/sked/README.md

 main problem that I want to solve is to synchronize those pieces of information and let them available to both of us.

+This problem could be solved with some cloud-based services, but I needed some inspiration for a side project, so I build this full-stack web application.

+## Demo

 ## Installation

 There is an ansible playbook in the build folder that installs and configures